test-spec-tech/bci-notes/ideas.md

 ### 3.7 Expected Results and Interpretation

 If successful, injected mice will show (1) preferential exploration of the never-visited Arm X but not the equally novel Arm Y, (2) Arm X content appearing in spontaneous SWR replay, and (3) neural activity during Arm X exploration matching the injected pattern.
 Random-manifold and off-manifold controls should show no Arm X preference, demonstrating that both content specificity and manifold adherence are necessary.

+Based on the probabilistic failure model (Section 2.9), we estimate that 3–4 of 12 injected mice will show the full pattern of behavioral and neural evidence.
+This modest success rate is expected for a first demonstration and is sufficient for statistical significance given the strong effect size predicted for successful writes.

 ### 3.8 Translational Significance